The Masters: Danny Willett's guide to Augusta's Amen Corner

 It's just the drive on 13 that is part of Amen Corner.
 From a tee up against the fence by the side of the 12th green, players must bend the ball around the corner to the left.

-Too far left, it's trees, too straight, into more trees and pine straw (where Phil Mickelson made his miracle shot in 2013.)
+Too far left, it's into the trees, too straight, into more trees and pine straw (where Phil Mickelson made his miracle shot in 2013.)
 The second shot is generally played off a slope, and most players will go for the green in two.

 Willett: "The 13th depends how you move the ball.
 We play 13 pretty safe with a three wood or five wood to the corner, depending on the wind, then lay up to a different part depending on the flag position and where you can use slopes to come into the pin.